Adoption is all about giving a loving home to a child who otherwise cannot have such a home for various reasons.

 Very few of the children placed for adoption today are 'straight forward', and adopters must be willing to accept a number of complicated background factors which will contain elements of risk in terms of the child's future development.

-Child Care Services of Clackmannanshire Council can give advice and guidance to you if you wish further information on the adoption processes.
+Please contact us using the details below for advice and guidance to you if you would like more information on the adoption process.
 You can also view or download our information pack on Adoption.